osism/osism.github.io/docs/guides/other-guides/migration-guide/vmware-esxi.md

 Maybe you need to tweak the network setup if it is still not accessible.

-To do this, you could use the VNC console of the Openstack host:
+To do this, you could use the VNC console of the OpenStack host:

 Login and then setup the network card if you have not already done that before host had been shutdown.

-You now can remove the imported images, as they are no longer required - except you want to generate another Host with the same images.
+You now can remove the imported images, as they are no longer required - except you want to generate another host with the same images.

 ## Last words

-In this little guide, we only can give a sneak peak of what you need to do with a simple VMHost.
+In this little guide, we only can give a sneak peak of what you need to do with a simple VMware ESXi host.

 More complex setups needs consulting, planning and testing as there a several scenarios out there which cannot be handled like this.

-Especially if you have terrabytes of data to move or graphics- or AIcards in you VMware Hosts.
+Especially if you have terrabytes of data to move or graphics- or AIcards in you VMware ESXi hosts.